Sarah Broadhurst's view...

 June 2010 Debut of the Month.

-A great read and a great insight into how women were used as pawns in the scheme of things in the families who aspired to rule England in the 15th century.
-It is the story of Anne Neville, well written, well researched and well worth a read.
+A rich and compelling tale of love, ambition, lust, and intrigue and a great insight into how women were used as pawns in the scheme of things in the families who aspired to rule England in the 15th century.
+It is the story of Anne Neville, a woman of extraordinary determination and desire who lived at the very centre of the most exciting and glamorous court in Europe and survived by following her own heart.
+Well written, well researched and well worth a read.

 Comparison: Philippa Gregory, Alison Weir, Christie Dickason.